mrtakpnr/Blog/README.md

 Veritabanı olarak MS-SQL kullanılarak, blog yazıları ve yorumlar güvenli ve düzenli bir şekilde depolanır.
 Bu, veri yönetimi açısından güçlü bir temel sağlar.

+My personal blog site, based on ASP.NET, was built on a solid layered structure and focused on minimizing dependencies as much as possible.
+Visitors can comment on blog posts and interact with the responses they receive.
+However, all comments go through the admin panel first and are only published after their content is checked and approved.
+Approved comments can be seen below the relevant blog posts.

+Administrators can edit existing blog entries and change their status from the admin panel.
+This is an important feature to ensure that the content remains current and manageable.
+Adding new blog entries and updating existing ones is quite easy.

+By using MS-SQL as the database, blog posts and comments are stored securely and in an organized manner.
+This provides a strong foundation for data management.

 ## Kullanılan Teknolojiler

 - Katmanlı Mimari / Onion Pattern